Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are a myriad of things to look over during the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+There are a myriad of concerns to look over during the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the ceiling insulation require topping up or replacing?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice, call now and schedule your rental property home assessment.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be significant for property owners and landlords.
+For professional advice, call now and schedule your rental property house assessment.

 home assessments for rental properties